FREQUENTLY ASKED QUESTIONS

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-Your doctor may give you medications before your infusions to prevent an allergic reaction.
+These are not all the possible side effects of UPLIZNA.
 For more information about possible side effects, please see the Medication Guide.

 The first step to getting started on UPLIZNA is to talk to your doctor to see if it’s right for you.
 If you need tips on getting that conversation started, see the Resources page for some questions to ask.
+You can print out the Patient Enrollment Form and use it to help you talk to your doctor about NMOSD and UPLIZNA.

 Before receiving your first infusion of UPLIZNA, your doctor will need to perform health screenings, including checking for infections such as hepatitis B and tuberculosis.

 You and your doctor will discuss if you are due for any vaccines.
 If so, you must get these at least 1 month before starting UPLIZNA infusions.
-However, certain vaccines, called “live” or “live attenuated” vaccines, are not recommended in people receiving UPLIZNA.
+Certain vaccines, called “live” or “live attenuated” vaccines, are not recommended in people receiving UPLIZNA.
 Talk to your healthcare provider before receiving any vaccinations.

 If you have a baby and you were receiving UPLIZNA during pregnancy, it is important to tell your baby’s healthcare provider about your UPLIZNA use so they can decide when your baby should receive any vaccine.